liger1978/vagrant-gitlab/README.md

 # Install recommended plugins (if you want them):
 #   vagrant-cachier will cache the Linux packages locally for later use
 vagrant plugin install vagrant-cachier
-#   vagrant-hostmanager will allow you to resolve the VM hostname ("pulp.box")
+#   vagrant-hostmanager will allow you to resolve the VM hostname ("gitlab.box")
 #   from your computer
 vagrant plugin install vagrant-hostmanager